-We are experienced in criminal and family law and the results we have gained from clients are the best examples.
+We are an experienced criminal defense law firm and family law practice, and the results we have gained from clients are the best examples.
 Continue scrolling the page to view past results.
 If you or someone you care about needs help call Panella Law Firm now.

 It’s done.
 My client was vilified and called names by the Brevard County Sheriff’s Office (BCSO), by its Sheriff, and by the media.
 He has been falsely accused and has had nearly 5 years of his life taken from him.
 John DeRossett, a 70 year old retired GM mechanic was charged with three counts of attempted first degree premeditated murder of a law enforcement officer (facing 3 life sentences) in 2015.
 He was and is innocent of what he was accused.
 That fateful night, the Brevard County Sheriff’s Office conducted a botched sting, late, in plain clothes, without a warrant, in unmarked cars to conduct a misdemeanor arrest of John’s niece at his home.
 When she was forcefully removed from her living room by a plain clothed man and drug into the dark front yard she screamed for her life and struggled to get away.
 John came out of his bedroom, saw the horrifying scene unfolding in his front yard, and fired a warning shot in the air.
 Tragically, all three men unloaded on John.
 He was shot twice, the niece was shot, and one of the men was also shot and seriously injured (sadly, this man had nothing to do with setting up the operation).
 It turns out they were undercover law enforcement officers who simply made a bad decision (against BCSO policy) about how to conduct a sting.
 It was clear John had no idea they were cops but was charged in a politically motivated prosecution with extraordinarily serious crimes.